abolinsky/abolinsky.github.io/content/blog/AI-Compiler.md

 This required deep knowledge of the 704's 36-bit architecture, index registers, and manual optimization for vacuum-tube speed.

-With the advent of compilers like FORTRAN for the IBM 704, programmers could express logic through arrays and loops, shifting their focus to algorithms rather than hardware intricacies:
+With the advent of compilers like FORTRAN for the IBM 704, programmers could express logic more naturally, shifting their focus to algorithms rather than hardware intricacies:

 ```
 C Board initialization and move evaluation
       DIMENSION BOARD(8,8)
       DO 10 I=1,8
         DO 10 J=1,8